A lot of people think Office 365 is simply a subscription version of Microsoft Word & Excel. Office 365 is many things;

 Still confused?
 Work with a trusted IT consultant to help you determine your needs.

-Toronto IT Consultant Services: TUCU is Tech U Can Use, and that's what we deliver.
-We help SMB's with all their technology needs, from fixing computer issues, to moving to Office 365 in the cloud, improving security and more.
+Toronto Microsoft Consulting Services: TUCU is Tech U Can Use, and that's what we deliver.
+We help SMB's with all their technology needs including Azure Cloud Solutions and Microsoft 365 solutions.
 Schedule your free consultation so we can discuss your needs and how we can help you.